AdelKS/LinuxGamingGuide/README.md

 ## Misc
+* There is very nice documentation on the [Archlinux wiki about improving performance](https://wiki.archlinux.org/index.php/Improving_performance)
 * Background YT videos: If you have youtube music in the background, try to switch to an empty tab and not leave the tab on the video.
 I noticed that like this the video doesn't get rendered and helps freeing your GPU or CPU (depending on who is doing the decoding).
 * KDE file indexer : If you're using KDE, you may consider disabling the file indexer.
 This is either done in the KDE settings or with `balooctl disable` (requires a reboot).